sarbis/sarbis-blog/SQLServerDockerMac/SQLServerMac.md

 ### Why Mac OS?

 I'm a web developer & CI/CD process administrator in my everyday work in Geta.
-I have Mac OS as my host OS for many years now and really enjoy the benefits what I get using devicess in so called "Mac ecosystem".
-Won't go in more details about this but basically that is why Mac is mentioned in the title.
+I have Mac OS as my host OS for many years now and I really enjoy the benefits what I get using devices in so called "Mac ecosystem".
+Won't go in more details about it this time but that is why I'm writing about Docker in Mac OS.

 ### Why SQL Server?

-Our companies core business is to produce web applications & services built on .NET platform and obviously SQL Server is most common database engine choice since it fits well with .NET applications.
-This means that pretty much every developer in our company has to run local SQL Server instance for local development purposes.
-And obviously there haven't been easy solutions to run SQL Server natively on Mac OS, which requires me to run it on Windows hosted on Parallels VM, which in turn makes me sacrifice some host OS resources.
-And as I mentioned before, I take it in favor of having some other benefits of having Mac OS. :)
+Our company's core business is to produce web applications & services built on .NET platform and obviously SQL Server is most common database engine choice in this context because it fits well with .NET applications.
+This means that pretty much every developer in our company has to run local SQL Server instance for local development purposes on their computers.
+And obviously there haven't been easy solutions to run SQL Server natively on Mac OS, which requires me to run it on Windows hosted on Parallels Desktop VM, which in turn makes me sacrifice some host OS resources.
+As I mentioned, I take it in favor of having some other benefits of working on Mac OS. :)

 ### Why Docker?

-Docker / containers / microservice architecture etc. has been a buzz word for me (from sessions in conferences, different blog posts, buddy in the company who have had hands-on experience with Docker - [Klavs Prieditis](https://prieditis.lv)) for a several years, but I never managed to discover these things more.
-And then few weeks ago I somewhere on the Internet :) ran into this MSDN post about [running SQL Server 2017 container with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker).
-Finally the last thing which nailed all this was the message from [Valdis](https://getadigital.com/people/valdis-iljuconoks/) about the new lightweight [SQL tool by Microsoft](https://github.com/Microsoft/sqlopsstudio) which can be run natively on Mac OS.
+Docker / containers / microservices has been a buzz words to me (from sessions in conferences, different blog posts, buddy in the company who have had hands-on experience with Docker - [Klavs Prieditis](https://prieditis.lv)) for a several years, but I never managed to discover these things more.
+And then few weeks ago somewhere on the Internet :) I ran into this MSDN post about [running SQL Server 2017 container with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker) which reminded me that would be nice to test these things.
+Finally the last thing which nailed it all was a message from another workmate in Geta [Valdis Iljuconoks](https://blog.tech-fellow.net) about the new lightweight [SQL tool by Microsoft](https://github.com/Microsoft/sqlopsstudio) which can be run natively on Mac OS.

-So these are basically the reasons why it was right time for me to try if all these pieces of puzzle fit well together and I can get more independance from Windows.
-Eventually it was easy to set up everything, it is easy to use, it performs much faster than on Parallels VM, I'm happy! :)
+So these are basically the reasons why I felt it was right time for me to try all these pieces stiching together and to see if I could get more freedom of Windows & Parallels Desktop.
+Turned out it was easy to set up everything -> it is easy to use -> it performs much faster than on Parallels VM -> I'm happy -> I want to tell about this to others! :)

 ## Problem

-Dependant on Parallels VM.
-Takes long time to start up.
-Running app on VM is not as resource-efficient as running app on native OS.
+As I mentioned before I am dependant on Parallels Desktop VM to run SQL Server local instance.
+That means I have to start my Windows VM every time I need to access some local database which takes some time obviously as well as running software on VM is not as resource-efficient as running similar software on native OS.

-SSMS (SQL Server Management Studio) very comprehensive tool, but often too heavy to do a basic stuff e.g. run basic table queries, create new users, grant permissions etc.
+Besides that SQL Server Management Studio (which I used before to connect to my local SQL databases) alone is a rather heavy piece of software, which is often more than you need to do a basic tasks with SQL Server e.g. run basic table queries, create new users, grant permissions etc.

 ## Solution

 ### 1. Install Docker engine (Docker for Mac in my case)

-Pretty straightforward installation process, just follow the [installation instructions on Docker site](https://docs.docker.com/docker-for-mac/install/).
+That's a rather straightforward installation process, just follow the [installation instructions on Docker site](https://docs.docker.com/docker-for-mac/install/).
 When you have completed installation you must have Docker whale icon visible in Mac OS menu bar.

 ![Docker status](Images/DockerMenuBar.png)